python-happybase/happybase/doc/user.rst

 In some setups, the :py:class:`Connection` class needs some additional information about the HBase version it will be connecting to, and which Thrift transport to use.
-If you're still using HBase 0.90.x, you need to set the `compat` parameter to make sure HappyBase speaks the correct wire protocol.
+If you're still using HBase 0.90.x, you need to set the `compat` argument to make sure HappyBase speaks the correct wire protocol.
-Additionally, if you're using HBase 0.94 with a non-standard Thrift transport mode, make sure to supply the right `transport` parameter.
-See the API documentation for the :py:class:`Connection` class for more information about these parameters and their supported values.
+Additionally, if you're using HBase 0.94 with a non-standard Thrift transport mode, make sure to supply the right `transport` argument.
+See the API documentation for the :py:class:`Connection` class for more information about these arguments and their supported values.

 When a :py:class:`Connection` is created, it automatically opens a socket connection to the HBase Thrift server.
 This behaviour can be disabled by